Jesper Juelsgård

-Jesper Lindorff Juelsgård (born 26 January 1989) is a Danish professional footballer who plays as a centre-back for Danish 1st Division side FC Fredericia.
+Jesper Lindorff Juelsgård (born 26 January 1989) is a Danish professional footballer who plays as a centre-back.
+He is currently working as a player-manager for the Denmark Series club Horsens FS.

 Club career

 Juelsgård is a product of Midtjylland's football academy, which he joined from the childhood club Spjald IF.
 He was sent on a six-month loan to Skive IK in 2008 alongside fellow talent Christian Sivebæk.
 Upon his return to Midtjylland, he made his debut against AGF on 2 November 2008 as a starter, before being substituted in the 77th minute for Kim Christensen as his club lost 2–1.
 He managed to become a starter for the following years and he made a total of 144 league appearances for the club.
 He also won Player of the Year at the club for 2011.

 On 7 July 2014, Juelsgård signed a three-year contract with French Ligue 1 club Évian.

 He managed to stay with the French club for just over a year before signing a four-year agreement with Brøndby IF on 28 August 2015.
 After a promising start at Brøndby, Juelsgård gradually slipped out of the starting line-up on the team, and he then moved to AGF, just before the summer transfer window closed in 2016.
 He signed a three-year contract extension in June 2019.

 On 22 February 2022, Juelsgård was sold to Icelandic club Valur.
 His contract was terminated in October 2022.
 On 12 January 2023, Juelsgård signed for Danish 1st Division side FC Fredericia on a deal until June 2024.

+On 22 May 2025, Juelsgård announced that he would retire after the season.
+Despite having announced his retirement, it was confirmed on 11 June 2025 that Juelsgård had been appointed player-manager of the Denmark Series club Horsens FS.